\\\ Pet Insurance

 Accidents Vets See Most Frequently During Winter

-Pet accidents can happen anytime and some more costly than others.
-Sometimes you may have wished you had taken just a moment longer to read all the pet insurance information, reviewed costs and took out a pet insurance policy.
+Pet accidents can happen anytime and some are more costly than others.
+Sometimes you may have wished you had taken just a moment longer to read all the pet insurance information, reviewed costs, and took out a pet insurance policy.

 Below, we’ve listed 9 typical outdoor accidents vets see in their surgeries up and down the UK during winter months where veterinary care can total up to thousands of pounds, far outweighing not having taken out an insurance policy which can help towards the cost of that care.

 - More pet accidents due to darker road conditions where pedestrians walking aren’t seen by motorists.
 Both cats and dogs suffer from chemical burns to their paws caused whilst walking on roads and pavements by the salt and grit on icy paths and roads.

 - Dogs slipping whilst out walking in the snow even falling into dangerous ice-covered ponds needing rescuing and possibly a case of hyperthermia.

 - Dogs licking and swallowing dangerous Ethylene Glycol antifreeze, collected in puddles left from car radiators and windscreen wash, an emergency condition that left too long is fatal.

 - Dogs playing in snow crashing into snow-covered boulders or falling into large holes.

 - Too longer dog walks and dogs not adequately protected where dogs simply get so cold and can cause hyperthermia.